List of supporting Arrow characters: Mark Shaw

-Mark Shaw (portrayed by David Cubitt.
-In the third-season episode "Corto Maltese", he is the liaison A.R.G.U.S. agent to Corto Maltese, who has gone off the grid and is unreachable.
+Mark Shaw (portrayed by David Cubitt) is the liaison A.R.G.U.S. agent to Corto Maltese, who has gone off the grid and is unreachable.
 Lyla Michaels asks John Diggle to check-up on Shaw while he visits the island.
 Diggle finds Shaw who is in the midst of a critical undercover mission with a local cartel and offers him to help.
 Soon after, Shaw betrays him and steals an A.R.G.U.S. thumbdrive.
 Oliver Queen, Roy Harper and Diggle ambush the trade between Shaw and the cartel.
 After Diggle defeats him, Shaw claims Amanda Waller drove him to his insubordination.
 Shaw begged Diggle to tell Waller he killed Shaw so Shaw can go back to living a normal life.
 Diggle, knowing full well what Waller was capable of, knocked him out but agreed to do so.
 In "Al Sah-him", it is revealed that he became ally to H.I.V.E. and, under the orders from Damien Darhk, went to Corto Maltese to draw A.R.G.U.S. agents and obtain secret files.